 For general information regarding the Center for Adult Education, contact:

 The Community College of Aurora (CCA) offers Adult Basic Education (ABE) and High School Equivalency (GED) preparation classes at the Center for Adult Education on the Lowry Campus.
 The GED® test evaluates skills and knowledge in four different subjects: Language Arts (Reading and Writing), Science, Social Studies and Math.

 High School Equivalency (GED) classes are held Monday through Thursday.
 Daytime classes are offered from 9:00 AM to noon.
 Evening classes are from 6:00 PM to 9:00 PM.
 Your choice – choose either mornings or evenings.
 We also have available classes on Saturday OR Online.

-For additional information about the ABE/HSE program, call the Information Line: 303-340-7797, or call The Learning Source at 303-922-4683.
-You may also call:
+For additional information about the ABE/HSE program, call the Information Line: 303-340-7797.
+You may also contact: